Lodging in Yellowstone National Park has been in continuous development since the Park’s founding in 1872.

 “Spending The Day At This Hotel Is A Pleasure”

-The second Grand Canyon Hotel had all the hallmarks of success for a Yellowstone hostelry.
+Work began on a new hotel in August 1910.
+The second Grand Canyon Hotel had all the hallmarks of success for Yellowstone lodging.
 Legendary Park architect Robert C. Reamer designed the building, and in many ways his design married the two impulses behind the Old Faithful Inn and the Lake Hotel.
-The use of wood was prominent, and the coloring of the walls and ceiling were appropriate to the landscape, but in terms of effect, Reamer was aiming for Lake’s elegant feel, which itself borrowed from the European hostelry tradition.
+The use of wood was prominent, and the coloring of the walls and ceiling were appropriate to the landscape.
+But in terms of overall effect, Reamer was aiming for Lake’s elegant feel, which itself borrowed from the European tradition.

 In the planning and building of the new Canyon Hotel, Architect Robert C. Reamer has surpassed even the triumph which he achieved in the famous Old Faithful Inn.
 That gigantic rustic structure always looked to me as though it had grown out of the world-old ground where it stands an everlasting monument to the genius and ingenuity of Architect Reamer who contrived and created it.

 Reau Campbell took the new hotel into account with the release of a revised edition of Campbell’s Complete Guide in 1913:

 In August, 1910, work was begun on the construction of the new Cañon Hotel at the Grand Canyon of the Yellowstone, an achievement worthy of note in Park history.